TouK/nussknacker/docs/installation_configuration_guide/model/ModelConfiguration.md

 ---
-sidebar_position: 5
+sidebar_position: 1
 ---
-# Model configuration
+# Basics

 Model definition is part of a scenario type definition.
 There can be multiple scenario types in one Nussknacker installation, consequently there will also be multiple model definitions in such a case.
 Check [configuration areas](./#configuration-areas) to understand where Model configuration should be placed in the Nussknacker configuration.
-If you deploy to K8s using Nussknacker Helm chart, check [here](DeploymentManagerConfiguration.md#overriding-configuration-passed-to-runtime) how to supply additional model configuration.
+If you deploy to K8s using Nussknacker Helm chart, check [here](docs/installation_configuration_guide/DeploymentManagerConfiguration.md#overriding-configuration-passed-to-runtime) how to supply additional model configuration.

 Model defines how to configure [components](https://nussknacker.io/documentation/about/GLOSSARY#component) and certain runtime behavior (e.g. error handling) for a given scenario type.
 Model configuration is processed not only at the Designer but also passed to the execution engine (e.g. Flink), that’s why it’s parsed and processed a bit differently: